FuscusNight/Pocket-News/README.md

 ### Future ?

-Potentially after this course is done i might refine this more or even do some more note worthy changes but no gurantees , there is some repeating code i should move to its own file and import to the screens and styling is maybe a bit messy and repeated in places that could be adjusted.
+Potentially after this course is done i might refine this more or even do some more note worthy changes/additions but no gurantees , there is some repeating code i should move to its own file and then import to the screens and styling is maybe a bit messy and repeated in places which  could be adjusted, but for the main part for this final assignment i had in my 3rd year uni course, ths project is finished enough to be presented.